Franmg94/flying-dino/README.md

 V2:

 - [ ]  Smooth movement: adjust speed of the objects
-- [ ]  Abilities like shooting
+- [ ]  Abilities like shooting or breaking obstacle

-- [ ]  Day and Night Phase: during one phase you collect staff and its easy, during the other phase it gets harder and more obstacles, colors change
+- [ ]  Day and Night Phase: during one phase you collect staff and its chill, during the other phase it gets harder and more obstacles
-- [ ]  Grounded boolean: check if the player is on the ground or not